McRaeAlex/McRaeAlex.github.io/_posts/2020-11-16-The-beauty-of-awk.md

 want to reach for python to filter out the logs but writing the script could turn out more painful than doing it manually.
 Awk's ability to match on the columns of the logs makes this problem trivial and the cost of implementing it is so low that there is no hesitation.

-Awk also works beatifully in a command line environment allowing you to run awk programs without writing them in a file.
+Awk also works beautiful in a command line environment allowing you to run awk programs without writing them in a file.

 ```bash
 cat server.log | awk '$1 == "GET" && $2 == "/users"'